Cracks in walls: causes, monitoring and when to act

 Construction Defects

 A phenomenon can only be properly analyzed if it can be quantified.
-By measuring, it becomes possible to determine whether the crack is still active and take appropriate action.
+By measuring crack width over time, it becomes possible to determine whether the crack is still active and take appropriate action.

 For specific cases or uncertainties, consulting a building expert is advisable to refine and adapt the monitoring schedule based on the context.